 Depending upon your air carrier it may be possible to travel to London Luton or Birmingham International airports, which are also relatively near, or you may be forced to land at London Heathrow or London Gatwick which are much further away.
 All are served by good coach services.
 National Express operate regular daily services from Cambridge to most airports.

 Cambridge is a popular tourist and conference destination.
 It is therefore advisable to book accommodation well in advance of your visit.
 The Cambridge Visitor Information Centre can help with information on accommodation and can book a place for you.

 Walking or cycling are the best modes of transport around Cambridge and its immediate surroundings.
-There are also buses serving the city and local villages, including the Uni4 bus service linking the University sites on the west of Cambridge to the city centre and Addenbrooke's.
+There are also buses serving the city and local villages, including the 'Universal' bus linking the University sites on the west of Cambridge to the city centre and Addenbrooke's.
 A discounted single fare is available for University Card holders.